biesczadka/busroutes/README.md

   ]
 }
 ```
-The list of connections is in file whichs path is given at application start as argument.
+The list of connections is in file which path is given at application start as an argument.
 When file path arg is not present application won't start and will print info about missing arg on console.
 When arg is present the application starts and lazy loads file content into memory - at first http request.
 File validation and error handling was also added: